 What is Waterproof Vinyl Flooring?

 Waterproof vinyl flooring is luxury engineered vinyl that is 100% waterproof.
-Designed with a waterproof, durable core, waterproof vinyl flooring is the highest quality vinyl flooring out there
+Designed with a waterproof, durable core, this vinyl flooring is the highest quality vinyl flooring out there

-Depending on the composition of waterproof vinyl flooring, it will be called WPC or SPC.
-WPC stands for wood plastic composite, and is made from a mixture of plastic and wood flour.
+Waterproof vinyl flooring comes in two forms with different compositions: WPC or SPC.
+WPC stands for wood-plastic composite and is made from a mixture of plastic and wood flour.
 SPC is a stone plastic composite, and it’s composed of plastic and – you guessed it – stone!

 WPC has been around for a few years, but SPC is pretty new to the flooring scene.
-Both options are completely waterproof.
-So let’s get into how that works.
+Both options are completely waterproof, thanks to the layered design.

 Layers of Waterproof Vinyl Flooring

-As mentioned before, this flooring typically has four layers of construction: a backing, the core, the luxury vinyl top layer, and the wear layer.
-Let’s take a look at all four parts:
+This flooring typically has four layers of construction: a backing, the core, the luxury vinyl top layer, and the wear layer.

 The Backing Layer